 #2 Don't Be Afraid to Get Down on the Ground

-Now this tip is from my daughter.
+Now, this tip is from my daughter.
 She is 18 and an artist.
-She is forever taking my camera from me and getting down on the ground, laying on her stomach to get the perfect shot.
+Her eye for beauty is amazing.
+Sheis forever taking my camera from me and getting down on the ground, laying on her stomach to get the perfect shot.

 She has taught me that what I see from up above has a whole new meaning and angle when I choose to get down low and look at from the ground up.